Medical Information Only. Always consult your healthcare provider before enrolling in any clinical trial.

 Interested in This Trial?

-The ClinicalTrials.gov registry entry for NCT03799419 describes a study currently listed as completed.
-It is categorized as NA, which is the standard way researchers label where a study sits along the investigational pathway from early safety work through later efficacy and post-marketing evaluation.
-The registered enrollment target is 64 participants, a figure that helps gauge the scale of data the investigators plan to collect.
-The listed sponsor is Mclean Hospital, which has 160 total studies on file at ClinicalTrials.gov, and sponsors are the parties responsible for study design, oversight, and regulatory filings.
+The ClinicalTrials.gov registry entry for NCT03799419 describes a study currently listed as completed, categorized as NA.
+The registered enrollment target is 64 participants, a figure that helps gauge the scale of data the investigators plan to collect, below the 2,064-participant average among 84 other Obsessive - Compulsive Disorder trials with a reported enrollment target (97% lower).
+The listed sponsor is Mclean Hospital, which has 140 total studies on file at ClinicalTrials.gov.

 Frequently Asked Questions